Amy Goodman

 Amy Goodman (born April 13, 1957) is an American broadcast journalist, syndicated columnist, investigative reporter, and author.
-Her investigative journalism career includes coverage of the East Timor independence movement, Morocco's occupation of Western Sahara, and Chevron Corporation's role in Nigeria.
+Since 1996, Goodman has been the main host and executive producer of Democracy Now!, an independent global news program that she co-founded; it is broadcast daily and syndicated nationally on radio, television, and the Internet, including transcription.
+On the award-winning program, Goodman elevates voices and perspectives rarely covered in US corporate media.

-Since 1996, she has been the main host of Democracy Now!, a progressive global news program broadcast daily on radio, television and the Internet.
-She has received awards for her work, including the Thomas Merton Award in 2004, a Right Livelihood Award in 2008, and an Izzy Award in 2009 for "special achievement in independent media".
+Highlights of Goodman's investigative journalism career include coverage of the Santa Cruz massacre and the East Timor independence movement, the Chevron Corporation's assistance to armed forces in Nigeria, the 1999 Seattle World Trade Organization protests and anti-globalization activism, the American political prisoner in Peru Lori Berenson, and the US-backed 2004 Haitian coup d'état.

+Goodman has received awards for her work, including the Thomas Merton Award in 2004, a Right Livelihood Award in 2008, and an Izzy Award in 2009 for "special achievement in independent media".
 In 2012, Goodman received the Gandhi Peace Award for a "significant contribution to the promotion of an enduring international peace".

-She is the author of six books, including the 2012 The Silenced Majority: Stories of Uprisings, Occupations, Resistance, and Hope, and the 2016 Democracy Now!: Twenty Years Covering the Movements Changing America.
-In 2016, she was criminally charged with a riot in connection with her coverage of protests of the Dakota Access pipeline.
-This action was condemned by the Committee to Protect Journalists.
-The charges were dismissed by the North Dakota district judge on October 17, 2016.
+Goodman is the author of six books, including the 2012 The Silenced Majority: Stories of Uprisings, Occupations, Resistance, and Hope, and the 2016 Democracy Now!: Twenty Years Covering the Movements Changing America.
 In 2014, she was awarded the I.F.
 Stone Medal for Journalistic Independence by Harvard University's Nieman Foundation.
+In her field reporting, Goodman has faced attacks and arrest, including in Dili in 1991, Minnesota in 2008, and North Dakota in 2016.

-Early life
+Early life and education

-Amy Goodman was born in Bay Shore, New York on Long Island to secular Jewish parents who were active in social action groups.
+Amy Goodman was born in Bay Shore, New York, on Long Island, to secular Jewish parents who were active in social action groups.
 Her father, George Goodman, was an ophthalmologist.
 Her mother, Dorothy Goodman, was a literature teacher and later a social worker.
 She has two brothers, David Goodman and Steven N. Goodman.
 Goodman's maternal grandfather was an Orthodox rabbi.
 Her maternal grandmother was born in Rivne, present day Ukraine.

-She graduated from Bay Shore High School in 1975.
-Goodman studied for a year at the College of the Atlantic in Bar Harbor, Maine, and graduated in 1984 from Radcliffe College of Harvard University with a degree in anthropology.
+Goodman graduated from Bay Shore High School in 1975.
+After studying for a year at the College of the Atlantic in Bar Harbor, Maine, she attended Radcliffe College at Harvard University, graduating with a degree in anthropology in 1984.